Friedrich Hirzebruch

 Friedrich Ernst Peter Hirzebruch ForMemRS (17 October 1927 – 27 May 2012) was a German mathematician, working in the fields of topology, complex manifolds and algebraic geometry, and a leading figure in his generation.
 He has been described as "the most important mathematician in Germany of the postwar period."

 Education

 Hirzebruch was born in Hamm, Westphalia in 1927.

-His father of the same name was a maths teacher.
+His father, of the same name, was a maths teacher.

-Hirzebruch studied at the University of Münster from 1945–1950, with one year at ETH Zürich.
+In March 1945, Hirzebruch became a soldier, and in April, in the last weeks of Hitler's rule, he was taken prisoner by the British forces then invading Germany from the west.
+When a British soldier found that he was studying mathematics, he drove him home, released him, and told him to continue studying.
+Hirzebruch studied at the University of Münster from 1945 to 1950, with one year at ETH Zürich.